-- we use Adjusted Net Income in communications with our board of directors concerning our consolidated financial performance; - we believe that Adjusted Net Income is an enterprise level performance measure commonly reported and widely used by analysts and investors in our industry; and - our investor and analyst presentations include Adjusted Net Income.
+- · we use Adjusted Net Income in communications with our board of directors concerning our consolidated financial performance; - we believe that Adjusted Net Income is an enterprise level performance measure commonly reported and widely used by analysts and investors in our industry; and - our investor and analyst presentations include Adjusted Net Income.

 Adjusted Net Income is not a measure defined in accordance with GAAP and should not be construed as an alternative to cash flows from operating activities or net income, as determined in accordance with GAAP.
 We encourage you to evaluate each adjustment and the reasons we consider them appropriate.
 Other companies in our industry may calculate Adjusted Net Income differently than we do, limiting its usefulness as a comparative measure.
 In addition, in evaluating Adjusted Net Income, you should be aware that in the future we may incur expenses similar to the adjustments in this presentation.
-We define Adjusted Net Income as net income adjusted to exclude (i) stock-based compensation expense, (ii) amortization of intangibles, (iii) foreign currency gain, net, (iv) derivative valuation gain, net, and (v) one-time incentive payments in connection with the MagnaChip Corporation IPO.
+We define Adjusted Net Income as net income adjusted to exclude (i) restructuring and impairment charges, (ii) stock-based compensation expense, (iii) amortization of intangibles, (iv) foreign currency loss (gain), net, (v) derivative valuation gain, net, (vi) one-time incentive payments in connection with the MagnaChip Corporation IPO, (vii) loss on early extinguishment of senior notes, and (viii) secondary offering expenses.